sitek94/bookshelf/README.md

 This is an app from Epic React workshop by Kent C. Dodds.

 I wanted to have a slightly different experience when going through this workshop.
 Instead of solving each exercise on a separate branch, I'd rather work on the `main` branch to see **exactly** how the app evolves over time.

+Also, I'm completely recreating the project as I go, starting from CRA TypeScript template.
+Although I'm using TypeScript, I intentionally don't enable `strict` mode, because the original app is written in JavaScript, so I don't want to spend time migrating each module over to TypeScript.
+I just want to get a bit of type safety and leave the door open for eventual future experiments using TypeScript.

 ## Scripts